IBMDeveloperBNL/hlfabric-lab/README.md

 As the deployment takes a couple of minutes to complete, you might want to move on to [Part 2](#2-build-the-business-service) to create your business service and return later to complete the setup of the frontend service.

 Once the deployment successfully completed (1) and the app is awake, click the App URL (2).
+If you don't see the App URL, you might need to refresh the page.

 ![](./images/nodered-3.png)